tellor-io/layer/adr/adr1004 - fees on tips.md

 ## Context

-A fee on tips is necessary to discourage vote farming and spaming the network by tippig data that has no support.
+A fee on tips is necessary to discourage vote farming and spamming the network by tipping data that has no support.

 The 2% fee on tips was chosen relatively arbitrarily, but is consistent with the 2% fee that has been present on previous versions of [Tellor's autopay contract](https://github.com/tellor-io/autoPay).